Province of Posen: Divisions

 These regions were again subdivided into districts called Kreise.
 Cities would have their own "Stadtkreis" (urban district) and the surrounding rural area would be named for the city, but referred to as a "Landkreis" (rural district).
 In the case of Posen, the Landkreis was split into two: Landkreis Posen West, and Landkreis Posen East.

-Data is from Prussian censuses, during a period of state-sponsored Germanization, and includes military garrisons.
-It is often criticized as being falsified.

 The German figure includes the German-speaking Jewish population.

 Presidents

 The province was headed by presidents (Oberpräsidenten).